RhythmRock/C-and-Algorithm-2/README.md

 - Armstrong Number Checker: A program that checks if a given number is an Armstrong number or not.

 - Palindrome Number Checker: A program that checks if a given number is a palindrome or not.

-- Printing Palindrome Numbers within a Given Range: A program that prints palindrome numbers within a specified range.

 ## Technologies Used